Simonas Daukantas: Origins and primary education

-Daukantas was born on 28 October 1793 in near Lenkimai in Samogitia.
+Daukantas was born on 28 October 1793 in Kalviai near Lenkimai in Samogitia.
 He was the oldest of seven children (two sons and five daughters).
 With Daukantas' help, his brother Aleksandras later studied medicine at Vilnius University.
 Baptismal records of the two sons (but not of the daughters) specified that they were children of Lithuanian nobles.
 There was an academic debate whether this information was accurate or falsified to provide the sons with better opportunities in life, a common practice among wealthier peasants at the time.
 An analysis of inventories of Skuodas Manor revealed that the family were free peasants – different from serfs in that they had some personal freedoms and paid quit-rent instead of performing corvée.
 When the manor was confiscated from the Sapiehas for their participation in the Uprising of 1831, the family was turned into serfs.
 However, Eimantas Meilus argued that inventories alone do not prove that the family was not of noble origin as many poorer nobles were equated to peasants and paid quit-rent to wealthier manors.
 The family worked about 1.5 voloks of land and pasture and raised cash for quit-rent by selling flax in Riga or Liepāja.
 According to the epitaph engraved on the gravestone of Daukantas' mother, she and her husband participated in a battle near Liepāja during the Kościuszko Uprising against the partitions of the Polish–Lithuanian Commonwealth.
 In 1799–1800, his father was mentioned as manor's forester.